Osbourne Moxey

 Osbourne Moxey (born 27 August 1978) is a male long jumper from the Bahamas.
-Osbourne has 2 kids Lauren and Landon.
+Osbourne has two children, Lauren and Landon.
 He is married to LaToya Moxey.
 In the Bahamas he graduated from St. Augustine's College where he received a scholarship to attend Auburn University, where he earned a degree in engineering.

 Moxey was coached by Henry Rolle.
-He is known for his accolades in the Long Jump event and competing at the Olympic Games.
+He is known for the long jump event and competing at the Olympic Games.

-Osbourne has 5 siblings: Beverton, Afton, Kendinique, Donavon, and Daron.
+Osbourne has five siblings: Beverton, Afton, Kendinique, Donavon, and Daron.

 Career

 His personal best jump is 8.19 metres, achieved in August 2002 in San Antonio.